Skip navigation

 • another inaccuracy as prescribed by board rule that does not increase a person’s tax liability.

-The chief appraiser certifies each change made to the assessor for each taxing unit affected within five days of making the change and the assessor enters the same changes to the tax roll.
-If the correction in the tax roll decreases the tax liability of a property owner after the owner has paid the tax, the taxing unit must refund the overpaid taxes within 60 days of correcting the tax roll.
+The chief appraiser certifies each change to the assessor for each taxing unit affected within five days of making the change and the assessor enters the same changes to the tax roll.
+If the tax roll correction decreases a property owner's tax liability after the owner has paid the tax, the taxing unit must refund the overpaid taxes within 60 days of correcting the tax roll.

 The Tax Code allows a chief appraiser to approve the following late exemption applications, which may result in a refund: